Arminius4/blinkist-scraper/README.md

 The script builds a nice-looking html version of the book by using the 'book.html' and 'chapter.html' files in the 'templates' folder as a base.
 Every parameter between curly braces in those files (e.g. `{title}`) is replaced by the appropriate value from the book metadata (dumped in the `dump` folder upon scraping), following a 1-to-1 naming convention with the json parameters (.e.g `{title}` will be replaced by the `title` parameter, `{who_should_read}` but the `who_should_read` one and so on).

 The special field `{__chapters__}` is replaced with all the book's chapters.
 Chapters are created by parsing each `chapter` object in the book metadata and using the `chapter.html` template file in the same fashion, replacing tokens with the parameters inside the `chapter` object.

-## Generating .pdf
-Add the `--create-pdf` argument to the script to generate a .pdf file from the .html one.
-This requires the [wkhtmltopdf](https://wkhtmltopdf.org/) tool to be installed and present in the PATH.

 ## Downloading audio
 The script download audio blinks as well.
 This is done by waiting for a request to the Blinkist's `audio` endpoint in their `library` api for the first chapter's audio blink which is sent as soon as the user navigates to a book's reader page; then re-using the valid request's headers to build additional requests to the rest of the chapter's audio files.
 The files are downloaded as `.m4a`.